JanaMo/Project_Master/README.md

 # Project_Master
-Master-Thesis on CTA from Oct.2017-Fall 2018
+Master-Thesis on Transient simulations from Oct.2017-Fall 2018

 To save and share findings (TeX & Co. at GitLab)